 The following command will display the data that will update in every 5 seconds and the values will be re-measured and reported every 1 second.

 # vmstat 1 5

 The first line prints the average values since the last time the computer was rebooted.
 The rest of the lines will display their respective current values.
 A normal user can run vmstat command.

 Mpstat is part of the sysstat package in Linux.
 The mpstat command writes to standard output about activities for each available processor, processor 0 being the first one.
 If no activity has been selected, then the default report is the CPU utilization report.

 mpstat without any option will display Global Average Activities of all CPUs

 mpstat with -p option and 'ALL' will list statistics about all CPUs one by one starting from 0.

 The following command will list average CPU usage for 4 times, each after 2 seconds.

 # mpstat -P ALL 2 4

-The sar is performance monitoring tool for collecting, viewing and recording performance data and can list what a system is doing all the time.
-Sar can generate report and email them to system admin.
-The statistics reported by sar includes I/O transfer rates, paging activity, process-related activities, interrupts, network activity, memory and swap space utilization, CPU utilization, kernel activities and TTY statistics, among others.
+The sar is a performance monitoring tool for collecting, viewing and recording performance data and can list what a system is doing all the time.
+Sar command can generate report and email them to system admin.
+The statistics reported by sar include I/O transfer rates, paging activity, process-related activities, interrupts, network activity, memory and swap space utilization, CPU utilization, kernel activities and TTY statistics, among others.
 Run sar without any option and check the output.
 The default output list statistics for every 10 minutes and a final average.